 The Painting, Drawings and Prints collection has more than 10,500 works of art and published images.
-It includes drawings and paintings, engravings, sketch books, colonial broadsides, posters, textiles, pottery and busts.
-The collection spans more than 200 years and captures some of the earliest and rarest images of BC from the pre-photographic era.
-Four hundred and fifty artists are represented, with works from significant BC artists, amateurs, military personnel, surveyors, adventurers, watercolourists and early settlers.
+It includes drawings and paintings, original prints, sketch books, colonial broadsides, posters, textiles, and a handful of sculptures.
+The collection spans more than 200 years and captures some of the earliest and rarest representations of BC.
+It includes four hundred and fifty artists, with works from significant BC artists, amateurs, women artists, military personnel, surveyors, adventurers, watercolourists and early settlers.

-Foundational pieces acquired by the province include early British topographical works from the late eighteenth century and portraits representing settler society.
-Provincial archivists actively solicited works of art through purchase and donation, including 15 William George Richardson Hind gold rush–era portraits and landscapes, approximately 3,000 works by five artists in the Crease family, and works by Emily Carr.
-The Royal BC Museum and Archives has the world’s largest holdings of work by Emily Carr.
+Foundational pieces acquired by the province include early engravings from late eighteenth century coastal expeditions and portraiture of settler society.
+Provincial archivists actively solicited works of art through purchase and donation, including paintings by Frederic Marlett Bell-Smith, Grafton Tyler Brown, Nan Cheney, William Hind, E. J. Hughes, Judith Morgan and Ina Uhthoff.
+Major donations include approximately 3,000 works by five artists in the Crease family, and works by Emily Carr.
+The Royal BC Museum and Archives has the world's largest holdings of work by Emily Carr.
 These include 200 major works, 900 works on paper (mainly sketches and sketch books), 24 pottery pieces and 2 hooked rugs.